 There are some potential downsides to iCloud backups. iCloud only includes 5 GB of storage space for free.
-This can fill up quickly, especially if you don’t remove photos and movies from your iPhone or iPad’s Camera Roll.
-Also, iCloud only keeps one backup.
-Thus, it’s not possible to retrieve data that has been both deleted from the mobile device and removed from the backup by being over-written by a more recent backup.
+This can fill up quickly, especially if you don’t remove photos and movies from your iPhone or iPad’s Camera Roll. iCloud only keeps one or two backups, thus, it’s not possible to retrieve data that has been both deleted from the mobile device and removed from the backup by being over-written by a more recent backup.
 It’s rare that I’ve needed to retrieve such information from an older backup, but it has occurred a couple of times.

 Consequently, I typically recommend that people augment their iCloud backups with manual backups on their local Mac.
 Since your Mac is hopefully backed up every day to an external hard drive using Time Machine, we will have plenty of copies of your iPhone or iPad backup.
 And your Mac’s hard drive will certainly have room to backup more than 5 GB of stuff if your mobile device’s Camera Roll is bloated.

 Again, other web sites provide detailed instructions for setting up automatic backups to your Mac, but here are some brief instructions for manually backing up your mobile device.
 Connect your iPhone or iPad to your Mac using its USB cable.
 Open iTunes if it doesn’t automatically open.
 Locate your iPhone or iPad’s button in the upper left corner of iTunes and click on it.
 You’ll then see an overview of your device, similar to the one below.
 Click the Back Up Now button.

 There are a few other useful things I can point out in this image.
 There’s a setting on the left which lets you switch automatic backups between iCloud and your computer.
 On the right, you can read the summary showing the most recent backups to iCloud and your computer.
 I check this regularly to make ensure that automatic iCloud backups are working and that I have a recent manual backup on my computer as well.